Chronic fatigue syndrome (CFS) is a complicated disease for doctors to diagnose — and even fully understand.

 This makes treating the illness complicated.
 No single medicine or treatment can address all the possible symptoms.

 CFS is sometimes called myalgic encephalomyelitis (ME).
-“Myalgic” (pronounced: my-AL-jik) means muscle aches.
-“Encephalomyelitis” (pronounced: in-sef-uh-low-my-eh-LIE-tis) means that there may be inflammation in the brain or spinal cord.
+“Myalgic” (my-AL-jik) means muscle aches.
+“Encephalomyelitis” (in-sef-uh-low-my-eh-LIE-tis) means that there may be inflammation in the brain or spinal cord.

 What Are the Signs & Symptoms of Chronic Fatigue Syndrome?